Virbos/virbos.github.io/README.md

 # virbos.github.io
-Website for Virbos project, hope it will be merged some time
+Website for Virbos project, hope it will be merged sometime